 REACHING THE WRITE MINDS is a playwriting workshop available throughout the school year to high schools and middle schools.

-The workshop can be conducted in-person in your school, from another site (often the Westport CoffeeHouse is available at no additional charge), virtually to a classroom, or virtually for students (and their instructor) in their homes.
+The workshop can be conducted in-person in your school or at another site (often the Westport CoffeeHouse is available at no additional charge).

 To give a voice to emerging young writers, The Coterie offers a playwriting seminar, based on Coterie Artistic Director Jeff Church's acclaimed program that he originated at the Kennedy Center in Washington, D.C.
 Students will learn to: